AnilK-Sharma/idmanagement.gov/_experiments/idfraud.md

 <figure>
   <img src="{{site.baseurl}}/assets/experiments/idfraud/figure3-audio.jpg" alt="The Collections page of the SemaFor interface, showing the analyst’s individual collections of media.">
-  <figcaption>The Collections page of the SemaFor interface, showing the analyst’s individual collections of media.</figcaption>
+  <figcaption class="gsa-figcaption">The Collections page of the SemaFor interface, showing the analyst’s individual collections of media.</figcaption>
 </figure>

 OR